mariatmvendas/mlops_project/reports/README.md

 >
 > Answer:

---- At the beginning we were a bit undecided on what dataset and framework to use.
+At the beginning we were a bit undecided on what dataset and framework to use.
 Sadly we came across a a fair dataset to work on and checking previous works we identified Timm as framework to use.
 Later we tried to quickly implement a training and evaluations script.
 This was good on one hand because on the first day we already implemented the model part but on the other hand bad because we implemetned everything fast and we needed to refactor the code the day after.
-The following days didn't have any major problem. ---
+The following days didn't have any major problem.
+Overall, it was difficult to keep the code always executable, even when different developers were integrating modules over and over again.

 ### Question 31